Assatrua/my-tutorials-repo/tutorials/abap-environment-create-http-service/abap-environment-create-http-service.md

   - How to expose the service for external consumption, by defining the necessary inbound communication artefacts

 **Important**: If you are working in SAP S/4HANA:
-ICF services are direct entry points into the ABAP system via the HTTP protocol.
+ICF services are direct entry points into the asdABAP system via the HTTP protocol.
 Implementing ICF services is a security-critical task with implications on the system and landscape configuration.

 Therefore, to follow the best practices adopted by SAP internally, consider implementing your service as an OData service.